mikesmallhelp/wacat/README.md

 # wacat - Tests your web application against cat chaos!

 Imagine, you leave your computer for a while and go to pick up a cup of coffee.
-Meanwhile your cat walks over your keyboard and causes some chaos.
+Meanwhile, your cat walks over your keyboard and causes some chaos.

 wacat (walking cat) application for example:

 - goes to your web application root url
-- visit every link in your application
+- visits every link in your application
 - adds random inputs to your page's form inputs
 - selects random values from dropdown menus
-- pushes every buttons
+- pushes every button

-Additionally wacat
+Additionally, wacat

 - detects HTTP errors (for example HTTP 500 errors) between browser and server
 - detects error strings from the web pages